-An application made for permanent residence from inside Canada must be done so with Humanitarian and Compassionate considerations.
-Regulation states that applicants must file for their PR status from outside Canada unless an exemption is made.
+An application made for permanent residence from inside Canada must be made so with Humanitarian and Compassionate considerations.
+The regulation states that applicants must file for their PR status from outside Canada unless an exemption is made.
 This application is essentially asking for that exemption based on extenuating circumstances that would cause undue hardship should you be forced to return to your home country.
-This is no way a means to short cut process to obtain status in Canada.
+This is in no way a means to short cut process to obtain status in Canada.
 These application types are not to be taken lightly and are usually a last resort when no other options are available to you.
-When completing your application with Humanitarian and Compassionate considerations there are a number of things you should keep in mind on how to complete your application.
+When completing your application with Humanitarian and Compassionate considerations, there are a number of things you should keep in mind on how to complete your application.

-First, is making sure you have all the correct forms as an excellent way to begin the process.
-It is recommended that the forms be completed last as information may change by the time the application is submitted or updated forms may be released by Citizenship and Immigration Canada.
+First, making sure you have all the correct forms is an excellent way to begin the process.
+It is recommended that the forms be completed last as information may change by the time the application is submitted, or updated forms may be released by Citizenship and Immigration Canada.
 You will also want to make sure that you have gathered the correct documentation and that the information in your supporting documents clearly reflects the information completed on the application forms.

 - Generic Application Form for Canada – IMM 0008